 The adjusting bar is at the front of the seats, near the floor.
-Pull the bar up to move the seat to the desired position.
+Pull the bar upward to move the seat forward or rearward.
+Release the bar once the seat is in the position desired.
+Then, using body pressure, move forward and rearward on the seat to be sure that the seat adjusters have latched.